jdomainapp/jda/ReadMe.md

 1. Same as running a single instance app (see above)

-2. Same as running a single instance app (see above).
+2. Almost the same as running a single instance app (see above).

 Note, however, that, instead of using `localhost` you must specify a host name in all the configurations of the JDA module app.